-Summer is peak tourist season in Kraków, with July being the busiest month.
-Locals and tourists alike come out to enjoy the warm July weather, and you'll see many people eating al fresco in Main Market Square by day and night.
+Summer is peak tourist season in Kraków, and July is the busiest month.
+Locals and tourists alike come out to enjoy the warm weather, and you'll see many people eating al fresco in Main Market Square by day and night.
 Music festivals fill the air with opera, jazz, and innovative modern tunes and the open-air markets are bustling.

-If you're planning a trip to this Polish city, just make sure to book flights and hotel rooms well in advance as prices are higher the closer it gets to July.
-You'll also want to schedule extra time to get to important sites as they tend to be crowded.
+When planning a trip to this Polish city, book flights and hotel rooms well in advance as prices are higher the closer it gets to July.
+Allow for extra time to get to important sites as they tend to be crowded.

-July can be hot in Kraków, but usually the weather is quite comfortable, with average temperatures hitting a mild mid-70s.
-On warmer days, the temperature can reach 81°F (27°C), and on cold days, it can drop to 55°F (13°C).
-July is also the wettest month of the year, drawing an average of 3.46 inches of rain.
+July can be hot in Kraków, but usually, the weather is quite comfortable, with average temperatures hitting a mild mid-70s Fahrenheit.
+On warmer days, the temperature can reach 81 F (27 C), and on cold days, it can drop to 55 F (13 C).
+July is also the wettest month of the year, drawing an average of 3.5 inches of rain.

 What to Pack

-Cotton and linen clothing is good for the sunny days, and more formal summertime wear—slacks for men and airy dresses for women—will have you blending right in with the locals for nights out on the town.
+Cotton and linen clothing is good for the sunny days, and more formal summertime wear—slacks for men and airy dresses for women—will let you blend right in with the locals for nights out on the town.
 In the evening, you may also want a light sweater or jacket to keep you warm.

-As July is the rainiest month of the year in Kraków, it would be smart to pack a light waterproof windbreaker or umbrella to stay nice and dry.
+As July is the rainiest month of the year in Kraków, pack a light waterproof windbreaker or umbrella.

-If you're into small, arts and culture events, you may want to check out the International Street Theater Festival.
-Pop-up performances take over the historic city and center around Rynek Glowny, the medieval main square in Old Town Kraków that dates back to the 13th century.
+- For small arts and culture events, check out the International Street Theater Festival.
+Pop-up performances take over the historic city and center around Rynek Glowny, the medieval main square in Old Town Kraków that dates back to the thirteenth century.
 Here, you can catch dancing, circus stunts, puppet shows, and plays.